bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 The team tracks down Bezilt, a ysoki dock foreman.
 He reluctantly shares some information on the Downside Kings:

 - Turnover among the Downside Kings’ leadership is high, but the gang’s current boss is a barbarous human woman named Ferani Nadaz.
-- Astral Extractions has recruited the Downside Kings to threaten the Hardscrabble Collective and pressure the miners into handing over the Acreon and the Drift Rock to the company without dispute.
+- Astral Extractions recruited the Downside Kings to threaten the Hardscrabble Collective and pressure the miners into handing over the Acreon and the Drift Rock to the company without dispute.

-He suggests that if the team really wants to know more about stuff like this, that they shoud go visit Diamond of Diamond Defense and Surplus.
+He suggests that if the team really wants to know more about stuff like this, that they shoud go visit Diamond of Diamond Defense and Surplus down in the Spire.

 ### Diamond Defense and Surplus